-Rouse/Colorado - The project area is generally between Sutter Avenue and Sunset Avenue, south of South Avenue and north of Garden Avenue.
+Rouse/Colorado - The project area is generally between Sutter Avenue and Sunset Avenue, south of South Avenue, and north of Garden Avenue.

-Altogether, the top three project areas include approximately 1,038 residential, commercial and mixed-use parcels.
+Altogether, the top three project areas include approximately 1,038 residential, commercial, and mixed-use parcels.
 These parcels currently rely on septic tanks for treatment of sewage.
 The project's purpose is to provide a sanitary sewer system that will allow property owners to abandon their existing failing septic tanks and connect to a public sewer system.

 On January 30, 2018, the Board of Supervisors approved awarding a contract for engineering services to O'Dell Engineering.
-The design, engineering and construction of this project is expected to occur in multiple phases.
+The design, engineering, and construction of this project is expected to occur in multiple phases.
 The design for the first phase, the Spencer/Marshall area, is anticipated to be completed by winter of 2019 with construction commencing in the spring of 2019.

 Authorization to proceed to work with Self-Help Enterprises (SHE) to conduct an environmental assessment, co-facilitate a community engagement strategy, and apply for funding from the California State Water Resources Control Board was approved by the Board of Supervisors on March 27, 2018.
 SHE has contracted with Dokken Engineering to prepare the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA) environmental assessments, both of which were completed in July 2018.
 On July 17, 2018 the Board of Supervisors adopted a CEQA Negative Declaration for the project and NEPA has been submitted to HUD for approval and release of funds.
+HUD provided the County an Authority to Use Grants Funds for the project on August 3, 2018 that authorized the release of funds for the project.